 Scenario: Implement Retention of Information on File Servers

-A retention period is the amount of time that a document should be kept before it is expired.
+A retention period is the amount of time that a document should be kept before it's expired.
 Depending on the organization, the retention period can be different.
-You can classify files in a folder as having a short, medium, or long-term retention period, and then assign a timeframe for each period.
+You can classify files in a folder as having a short, medium, or long-term retention period, and then assign a time frame for each period.
 You may want to keep a file indefinitely by putting it on legal hold.